The Company: Market America

 Founder/ CEO: JR Ridinger

 This company sells a broad range of products online and allows distributors to make money promoting these products or by building their downline.
-There is potential to make a solid income with this but there are drawbacks to consider before signing up as I explain.
+There is potential to make a solid income with this but there are drawbacks to consider before signing up as I explain in this review.

 The company was founded by JR Ridinger in 1992 as a "product brokerage and Internet marketing company designed to shift the economic paradigm".
 Apparently, the company helps everyday people create an income from home in way a lucrative and achievable way.
 Sounds good.

 It turns out JR has been in the network marketing game for many years and before this he was a top recruiter in Amway.
 He definitely knows what he is doing when it comes to network marketing.

 They sell a range of their own products and products from other companies on their online store.
 They also provide distributors with an opportunity to promote these products, along with the ability to build a sales team under them.